Angel Maker: 1st edit Chapters 1-67

 “I prefer to think my choices reflect my hopes, not my fears,” Elsa said to Richard.

-Richard Collier glanced at her as if saying are you kidding me.
 “That’s applesauce, Elsa.
 Think for a moment.
-The guy whose country we’re travell...
+The guy whose country we’re travelling through now, Adolf Hitler, has a ninety-nine percent approva...

 “Bejabbers!”
 Startled by the hand unexpectedly placed on his shoulder, Richard recoiled and stumbled into the seat ahead of him.
-At first, all he took in was the S.S. uniform.
-Shocked into thinking the jig was up, an emotional numbness quickly began to s...
+At first, all he took in was the SS uniform.
+Shocked into thinking the jig was up, an emotional numbness set in while he atte...

 Summer Breeze Scattered by the Winds of War

 August shadows spread long across Bournemouth’s landscape.
-Its people, too busy having a good time during summer months to worry about Hitler, were now sombre.
-Half A Mo’ Hitler, Let’s Have Our Holidays First signs, once strapped t...
+Half A Mo’ Hitler, Let’s Have Our Holidays First signs, once strapped to the boots of some vehicles, were no longer seen.
+War clouds gathered.
+Its tentacles reached deeply into eve...

 Luncheon at Simpson's in the Strand